-- (a) Net investment in capital assets consists of the House's total investment in capital assets, net of accumulated depreciation. - (b) Restricted consists of resources restricted by external sources such as creditors, grantors, contributors, or by law. - (c) Unrestricted consists of resources derived from state appropriations, interest earnings, and other miscellaneous sources.
+- (a) Net investment in capital assets consists of the House's total investment in capital assets, net of accumulated depreciation, and reduced by any related liabilities. - (b) Restricted consists of resources restricted by external sources such as creditors, grantors, contributors, or by law. - (c) Unrestricted consists of resources derived from state appropriations, interest earnings, and other miscellaneous sources.
 These resources are used for transactions relating to general operations of the House and may be used at its discretion to meet current expenses and for any purpose.